Login Page Exposed

 Why does it matter?

 A weak password or a reused password from another service is all it takes to give an attacker full admin access to your site.
 The login page being exposed isn't a vulnerability by itself — but it's the most common entry point for successful attacks.
-Hardening the login page is about raising the effort required: the harder you make it for bots, the less likely they are to succeed before moving on to an easier target.
+A question that comes up constantly: can you just rename the wp-admin folder?
+No — the path is hardcoded throughout WordPress core and thousands of plugins, and renaming it breaks the site.
+Plugins that claim to "hide wp-admin" actually only move the login URL and redirect unauthenticated visitors; the folder itself stays where it is.
+Hardening the login page is therefore about raising the effort required, not hiding it: the harder you make it for bots, the less likely they are to succeed before moving on to an easier target.
+The single highest-impact step is two-factor authentication — see the 2FA setup walkthrough for the plugin choice and rollout.
+The full attack pattern this defends against is covered in the brute-force protection walkthrough.

 How to fix it